HIV and men who have sex with men: Prevention

 Studies have shown that although there is a large market for vaginal microbicides in developing nations, rectal microbicides are stigmatized and less researched.
 No microbicide has yet been proven to effectively protect against the risks of unprotected anal intercourses, but advocates believe greater funding for research is needed since condom usage rates are so low.
 However, stigma and homophobia would potentially be barriers to individuals buying the product.
 The authors mention this is especially a concern in Caribbean countries where HIV prevalence is high but homosexuality is still illegal and highly stigmatized (See HIV/AIDS in the Caribbean.)

+PrEP (oral pre-exposure prophylaxis) is a method of HIV prevention in which individuals at high risk for HIV, such as MSM, consume oral antiretrovirals to prevent infection.
+Often, these medications are taken orally as a combination of tenofovir and emtricitabine and are particularly effective in MSM.
+However, the effectiveness of PrEP is dependent on adherence.
+According to some studies, a 10% decrease in adherence reduced efficacy by 13%.
+PrEP is a significantly useful method of HIV prevention in addition to HIV testing, patient counseling, and safe sex practices.

 Access to testing

-UNAIDS has observed “sero-selection” (choosing a partner based on their HIV status) becoming increasingly prevalent in partner choice and transmission in the United States.
+UNAIDS has observed "sero-selection" (choosing a partner based on their HIV status) becoming increasingly prevalent in partner choice and transmission in the United States.
 A 2008 CDC study found that one in five (19%) of MSM in major U.S. cities were infected with HIV and almost half (44%) were unaware of their infection.
 Many HIV-infected individuals do not seek treatment until late in their infection (an estimated 42% do not seek treatment until they begin to experience signs of illness.)
 Furthermore, a significant portion of individuals who are tested for HIV never return for their test results.
 Studies have advocated for funding and implementation of HIV tests that can be administered outside medical settings since 2003.
 Home testing is considered especially important because 8%-39% of partners tested in studies of partner counseling and referral services (PCRS) were found to have a previously undiagnosed HIV infection that their partner was unaware of.